Introduction

 Hotkey

-We call a system global shortcut as a hotkey
+We refer to a system global shortcut as a hotkey.

-Capslox uses the following symbols to represent hotkeys:
+Capslox uses the following symbols to represent modifier keys:

 - ⇪: Caps Lock